Severe flash flooding triggers state of emergency in Hawaii

 The heaviest downpours hit Maui on Monday before shifting to Oahu, though torrential downpours continued off and on across the archipelago even into Wednesday.

-Governor David Ige (D) signed an emergency proclamation in the wake of Monday’s and Tuesday’s flooding.
+Gov. David Ige (D) signed an emergency proclamation in the wake of Monday’s and Tuesday’s flooding.

 Deluge on Maui

-On Monday, heavy rainfall sparked fears that heavy rain over the Kaupakalua Reservoir in Maui could result in overtopping of the dam, prompting downstream evacuations and the closure of the Hana Highway.
-West Wailuaiki on northeast Maui picked up 19.21 inches of rain through late Tuesday, while Puu Kukui, a 5,788 foot volcano on western Maui, recorded 11.32 inches.
+On Monday, heavy rainfall over the Kaupakalua Reservoir in Maui sparked fears of overtopping of the dam, prompting downstream evacuations and the closure of the Hana Highway.
+West Wailuaiki on northeast Maui picked up 19.21 inches of rain through late Tuesday, while Puu Kukui, a 5,788-foot-high volcano on western Maui, recorded 11.32 inches.

 “East Maui is not accessible,” wrote the National Weather Service in Honolulu in a flash flood warning for Maui issued Monday.
 “Rain was falling at a rate of 2 to 3 inches per hour.”